steinbergmedia/halion-script-api/src/HALion-Script/pages/Note-Expression-Types.md

 # Note Expression Types

-## Description
+#### Description

 Enumerator to identify the different note expression types.

->The note expression types volume, pan and tuning are pre-assigned internally and respond immediately.
+>&#10069; The note expression types volume, pan and tuning are pre-assigned internally and respond immediately.
 The custom note expression types must be assigned manually in the modulation matrix before they can be used.

 **Available in:** Processor.

-## Note Expression Types
+#### Note Expression Types

 |Index|Name|
 |:-|:-|